Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 In this guide, we'll deploy deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) resource and a Personal Access Token as a secret.

-This article is written for a typical "infra-dev" user (cloud infrastructure professional) who is new to Azure Verified Modules and wants learn how to deploy a module the easiest possible way using AVM.
+This article is written for a typical "infra-dev" user (cloud infrastructure professional) who is new to Azure Verified Modules and wants to learn how to deploy a module the easiest possible way using AVM.
 The user has a basic understanding of Azure and Bicep templates.

 If you first need to learn Bicep, you can find a [Bicep Quickstart](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/quickstart-create-bicep-use-modules) on the Microsoft Learn platform, study the [detailed documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/file), or leverage the [Fundamentals of Bicep](https://learn.microsoft.com/en-us/training/paths/fundamentals-bicep/) learning path.